dutchiono/Tavernkeeper/packages/contracts/DEPLOYMENT_TRACKER.md

 This file tracks all contract deployments. **ALWAYS** update this file when deploying contracts.

-## ⚠️ **ABI UPDATE REQUIRED AFTER EVERY UPGRADE**

-**EVERY TIME YOU UPGRADE A CONTRACT, YOU MUST ALSO UPDATE THE ABI IN `apps/web/lib/contracts/registry.ts`**

-See `ABI_UPDATE_REMINDER.md` for full checklist and instructions.

-**Common issues if ABI not updated:**
-- Custom errors show "Internal JSON-RPC error" instead of readable messages
-- New functions won't be callable from frontend
-- Type safety breaks

-**Always update:**
-- ✅ New functions
-- ✅ New events
-- ✅ **New custom errors** (most commonly forgotten!)
-- ✅ New public constants

 ## Current Status: ✅ DEPLOYED TO MONAD TESTNET

 **All contracts have been deployed to Monad Testnet as UUPS upgradeable proxies.**